Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 6.1.1 Supplies of small (de minimis) quantities

-Although supplies of fuel oil, gas oil or kerosene for a qualifying use (see section 3) are subject to the reduced rate, all supplies of not more than 2,300 litres of fuel oil, gas oil or kerosene are subject to the reduced rate regardless of use.
+Although supplies of fuel oil, gas oil or kerosene for a qualifying use (read section 3) are subject to the reduced rate, all supplies of not more than 2,300 litres of fuel oil, gas oil or kerosene are subject to the reduced rate regardless of use.
+This excludes oils which cannot be reduced rated under paragraph 6.1, even when used for a qualifying use.

 In general, we will regard a supply as comprising all deliveries to one site on one day, this will be the case even if you raise separate delivery notes or invoices.
 Deliveries that take place on different days, or to different sites, will usually be regarded as separate supplies even if you issue a single invoice for more than one delivery.
 There will be some exceptions to this.